Oskar2133123/cursor-ide-setup/README.md

 ### ChatGPT Agent

-I have created the following ChatGPT Agent you can use to create this file:
+I have created the following ChatGPT Agent, which you can use to create this file:

 [![Cursor Specs Generator](https://img.shields.io/badge/Cursor_Specs_Generator-169BD7.svg?logo=samsclub&logoColor=white&style=for-the-badge "Cursor Specs Generator")]([https://peterschmalfeldt.com](https://chatgpt.com/g/g-68204e69a43881919580f0fed0a2a72a-cursor-specs-generator))

 ## Setting Up MCP Servers

-Cursor also supports Seamless MCP Integration.
-What is an MCP you ask?
+Cursor also supports seamless MCP integration.
+What is an MCP, you ask?
 Great Question:

-**Model Context Protocol** (MCP) is a system that lets AI tools, like Cursor IDE, connect directly to external resources—such as databases, code repositories, or web applications—to provide richer context and smarter suggestions.
-Think of MCP as a “bridge” allowing an AI coding assistant to “see” what’s happening inside your other tools or applications.
-By accessing this extra context, the AI can help you write better code, spot errors quickly, and streamline tasks you’d usually handle manually.
+**Model Context Protocol** (MCP) is a system that lets AI tools, like Cursor IDE, connect directly to external resources, such as databases, code repositories, or web applications, to provide richer context and smarter suggestions.
+Consider MCP a “bridge” allowing an AI coding assistant to “see” what’s happening inside your other tools or applications.
+By accessing this extra context, the AI can help you write better code, spot errors quickly, and manually streamline tasks you’d usually handle.

-There are many wonderful MCP Servers ready for use, here are a few of my favorite to get you started:
+There are many excellent MCP Servers ready for use.
+Here are a few of my favorites to get you started:

 - [Node.js Debugger](https://github.com/hyperdrive-eng/mcp-nodejs-debugger)
 - [Typescript](https://github.com/modelcontextprotocol/typescript-sdk)